lexiscode/payment-api/README.md

   "password": "password",
 }
 ```
-NB: You have to remain in this one particular tab to test all requests, the token grants access to only a single Postman tab, so don't open multiple tabs.
+NB: You have to remain in a particular tab where you've set the JWT token to test all requests, the token grants access to only a single Postman tab, so don't open multiple tabs.
+Except the token is set globally in the application.
+You have limited timeframe access to resources for 2 hours only.

 For Customers Routes: